A not very brave new world

 I done what any man would do in this situation, bought myself as much time as I could.
 A few minutes fumbling around to locate the baby bag, more time to find the wipes and nappy within it and what felt like hours attempting to take off the incredibly resistant sleepsuit blocking my way to the main problem.

 I could not waste any more time.
 Sarah was being incredibly understanding given the circumstances but the doctor was clearly growing impatient at the circus I was inadvertently creating.
 It was time to admit I was clueless.

 “Just pull the bit at the front!”
 What bit?
 Why are these so hard?
 Can I borrow your scissors?
 A few more minutes of clowning passed until the doctor finally put me out of my misery, sweeping in like a knight in shining armour and changing Robbie’s nappy so that he could continue to do his job.
 It took him 20 seconds, presumably because he had the skills and years of training as a doctor rather than the fact he was simply not an inept human being like myself.
 My first challenge as a dad had finished as a crushing defeat.

 Since then I have suffered a lot more of these defeats but I have also had some amazing and incredible victories and I am getting better at this Dad thing every day.

 I have published many more of these defeats and even sneaked in a few small wins and hope you will take the time to read these too.
-Hope you are ready to Check out Part 3!
+Hope you are ready to Check out Part 3 of Dad’s diary.

-If you enjoyed reading this please drop me a like or even better share this page on social media and share the love!
+If you enjoyed reading this please drop me a like or even better share this page on social media and spread the love!